The 15 most important points in the Startup Termsheet

 This is a customary agreement, according to which the investor is given priority in the distribution of the exit proceeds (for example: liquidation multiples, etc ...).
 Standard clause that protects the investor to a certain extent from a down-round / exit with less than the valuation at which he has entered.
 Sometimes an interest can be applied.
 A liq. pref. can be participating (First distribution of investment and pro rata % Share for investor) and non-participating (First Distribution of investment or pro rata % share for investor - whatever is higher).
 Any liquidation preference above 1x and participating we would consider as market-unusual.

 Probably one of the most important points in the term sheet and also one that investors should usually insist on.
 Is also very important for other co-founders - good founders have vesting rules in place.
 So that the founders do not withdraw to a (passive) role as shareholders after the entry of the new shareholders, but actively participate in the company's success, a vesting clause is agreed on.
 To founders, this clause often looks very hard and unfair, but it is essential, and it helps investors to continue their commitment to driving the company forward after the investment.
-If the founder terminates his activity at the start-up within a certain period of time (vesting period), he must offer his unvested shares to the remaining shareholders (primarily the company) and then the investors (who then have the risk) - The founders concerned will be named with the end of the vesting period.
+If the founder terminates his activity at the start-up within a certain period of time (standard vesting period of 4 years), he must offer his unvested shares to the remaining shareholders (primarily the company) and then the investors (who then have the risk).

 primeCROWD Standard: In case of the premature exit of a "founder" the unvested shares go to all other shareholders, but the other founders only get shares proportional to their already vested shares - that is a fair compromise between good-for-investor (all shares pass over to the investors) and good-for-start-up (shares pass over to all other shareholders).
 The nightmare scenario of investors is that important key founders drop out prematurely because they invest primarily and in the long term in the team.
 We expect founders to share this same view.